csekel/xcodetocmake/README.md

 # Xcode to CMake Converter

-Hello there!
-This is a set of simple tool designed by RadNight Technologies LLC.
+This is a set of simple tools designed by RadNight Technologies LLC.
 It's made to help you convert basic Xcode `.xcodeproj` projects into `CMakeLists.txt` configurations.

 ## Maintainer